 Secure Pockets.
 We looked at the provision of pockets, how realistically functional are the pockets?
 Are the pockets a design gesture or can we actually carry the stuff we might want to take along on a trail run?
 How secure are the pockets, do they have secure sturdy zip systems or secure tie-up or draw cords?
 Will the pockets keep your stuff protected from water/moisture?

-Cost: This figured high in our assessment because Patagonia produce quality shorts which are generally good value for money, We wanted to know if they have continued to keep with a good cost criteria and we are happy to note that they have.
+Cost: This figured high in our assessment because Patagonia produces quality shorts which are generally good value for money, We wanted to know if they have continued to keep with good cost criteria and we are happy to note that they have.

 Other Things You’ll Want To Think About

-We have been able to list above some of the major factors that you need to consider when buying Patagonia shorts,just like any other shorts there are to buy these ones are of not exception ,Patagonia is a rising brand and has caught our attention hoping the same applies for you,thus it can be tricky to go looking for them in the market having no clue what you want ,such time is when we come to your aid with the best 10 that we are sure can serve you well and by coming up with them we had to consider a lot of reasons some of which you might have and some of which you never thought to be important .find below other factors to consider.
+We have been able to list above some of the major factors that you need to consider when buying Patagonia shorts, just like any other shorts there are to buy these ones are not exceptional ,Patagonia is a rising brand and has caught our attention hoping the same applies to you,thus it can be tricky to go looking for them in the market having no clue what you want ,such time is when we come to your aid with the best 10 that we are sure can serve you well and by coming up with them we had to consider a lot of reasons some of which you might have and some of which you never thought to be important .find below other factors to consider.

 flexibility is the order of the day of any runner this goes undisputed you need to be flexible, now the question is what if you get that one cloth that makes you uncomfortable and in the long run doesn’t make you flexible while running, let’s not say what that can be but we can all say that would be a nightmare in the day, well getting the right shorts can fix that, you need a short that will enhance your flexibility levels rather than hinder them, you need one material that can stretch nicely in a way of making you comfortable in the long run.
 Ensure that you get the right size too as this can bring about the worst experience if not dealt with in good time.